Chuhao-Li/resequence/README.md

 # Input files

-- reference genomic sequence file(fasta format)
+- reference genomic sequence file (fasta format)
-- reference annotation file(gff3 format)
+- reference annotation file (gff3 format)
-- **cleaned** paired-end short read sequence files(fastq format)
+- **cleaned** paired-end short read sequence files (fastq format)

 # Result files
-After the pipeline finished, you would like to first read the following two files:
+After the pipeline finished, you would like to first read the following files:
-- `report/SNV/clustered.SNV.txt`
-- `report/SNV/clustered.SNV.html`
+- `report/SNV/clustered.SNV.txt` or `report/SNV/clustered.SNV.html`
-- `report/SV/clustered.SV.txt`
-- `report/SV/clustered.SV.html`
+- `report/SV/clustered.SV.txt` or `report/SV/clustered.SV.html`

 Each kind of variants corresponds to two output files with the same content but different format(html and txt).
 To make the result more readable, variants are clustered by start position.